 We have added an Tire Pressure Monitoring System (TPMS) to Molly.
 This is partly for safety, partly for convenience and mainly for fun.
-We wanted a system that could be connected to our computer system, this way we can see the current tire pressure, but we can also monitor the tire pressure over an extended time period.
+We wanted a tire pressure monitoring system that could be connected to our computer, this way we can not only see the current tire pressure, but we can also monitor the tire pressure over an extended time period.

-Sometimes when we go off-road, and when we do we air-down the tires, and it would be nice to have multiple configurations so the system keeps correctly monitoring the tire pressure, even when in these air-downed configurations.
+Sometimes when we go off-road, and when we do we air-down the tires, and it would be nice to have multiple air pressure configurations, so the system can continue to correctly monitoring the tire pressure, even when in these air-downed configurations.

 We have seen too many youtube videos where “Overlanders” drove on bad roads not knowing that one of their tires was in trouble, resulting in a completely shredded tire and in one case wheel damage.
-The hope is not to experience these type of issues, and the tire pressure system will alarm where the tire pressure is too low.
+The hope is not to experience these type of serious issues, as the tire pressure system will alert us.

-The system we settled on was the Gateway Lite, also known as the LINK LT, from Pressure Pro.
+The system we settled on was the Gateway Lite from Pressure Pro, also known as the LINK LT.
 This is a commercial grade product intended for the trucking industry, and acts as a gateway to send tire pressures to fleet management systems.
 As such, it does not have any display unit.
 This was perfect for us, as we didn’t really want another thing to clutter up the cab.
 When we want, we can display the tire pressures and temperatures on our Garmin Overlander, our phones or the laptop.

 The computer will constantly monitor the pressure and temperature signals from the TPMS, and immediately raise the alarm should it detect a leak and other tire pressure or temperature related problem.
-Having the computer always checking the tires will hopefully allowing us to take care of any issue before it becomes a bigger problem.
 Slow leaks is the most likely thing to go wrong, and we have had a number of slow leaks from nails and sharp rocks in the past (on our Land Rover).
 The tire pressure readings from the sensor will also be easier to make sure the tires are evenly inflated, including when we air-down and air back up.

 The tire pressure sensors screw directly onto the valve stem, reporting both tire pressure and temperature.
 The sensors are sealed and submersible and the internal battery lasts about 5 years.